tbarlow12/tbarlow12.github.io/post_drafts/2018-6-4-open-source.md

 ![alt text](/images/dog.gif)

-So I can either binge-watch the Office for 24th time, or I can make myself productive and accomplish something while they're gone.
-My goal is to successfully submit a pull request to a project I've never contributed to by the end of the week

 The world of open-source software can be a strange and intimidating one.
 It's hard enough to keep up with projects at school or work, why would anyone write software *for free*?
 On top of that, all the people that contribute to these projects are super-geniuses that instantly understand

 ...
 INTRO